|by Mr Credit Card|

 On 30th September 2013, Platinum and Business Platinum card members could access Centurion Lounges.
 The current lounges are in the Las Vegas McCarran airport and the Dallas/Fort-Worth airport.
 The lounges are the first of several American Express airport lounges that will open in major U.S. cities, and offer complimentary gourmet food, signature cocktails and curated wines, high speed Wi-Fi, a computer bar, and more.
 For more information, visit thecenturionlounge.com.

-Fine Hotels and Resorts – This is one program and perk that I have made most of my annual fee back.
-Basically, Amex has teamed up with “better” hotels in most regions in the US (and abroad as well).
-If you use your Amex Plat to book these hotels through Amex, you will receive a free amenity and a room upgrade when available.
+Fine Hotels and Resorts – In my opinion, this is one of the most under-rated features of this card.
+Basically, Amex has teamed up with hotels in most regions in the US (and abroad as well).
+If you use your Amex Plat to book these hotels through Amex, you will receive a complimentary amenity and a room upgrade when available.
 For example, I stayed at the Fairmont Miramar at Santa Monica and got complimentary breakfast, a room upgrade and $100 in credit (which I used for a massage!).
-A couple of bookings like that and you will earn back the annual fee.
+If you do use your card to book several stays at these hotel, you will realize how valuable the perks are.

 No Foreign Transaction Fee – One of the nice features of this card is that there is no foreign transaction fees.
 And you’ll get to save that typical 3% fee when you travel abroad.
 Personally, I travel international once a year and this benefit is great because I do not have to get another card just to avoid this pesky fee.